8fold/php-shoop/README.md

 Anyone can submit PRs to add funcationality as we are only adding things we need for the solutions we are developing.

+Please submit PRs from a fork of this project.
+If you are part of the core team, you are not required to fork the project.

 Each PR will be reviewed, including those submitted by core developers (no direct push).

 ## History